 A Daubert hearing is an evaluation to determine the admissibility of testimony from expert witnesses.
 Legal teams for the plaintiffs and the defendants present their experts to educate the court on the science behind both sides of the Roundup cancer connection.

 Judge Chhabria presides over hundreds of Roundup cancer lawsuits in California’s Northern District.
 California State Court Judge Ioana Petrou, who is presiding over the California state court cases consolidated before her in Alameda County.
-They will decide whether there is evidence to support the plaintiffs’ claim that exposure to Monsanto’s Roundup weed killer can cause non-Hodgkin’s lymphoma.
+They will decide whether the experts’ methodologies for analyzing the scientific evidence are valid.
+Plaintiffs and their experts have concluded that exposure to Monsanto’s Roundup weed killer can cause non-Hodgkin’s lymphoma.

 What is Monsanto Science Week and How Does it Affect Roundup Cancer Lawsuits?